About The Don Quixote Experience:

 Discover La Mancha, a region whose landscape and villages are said to have inspired Miguel de Cervantes to write his world-famous novel Don Quixote.
 You'll travel in an air-conditioned coach and will be accompanied by a bilingual tour guide.
 First on the itinerary is the Castle of Belmonte, where you will learn about the lives of medieval knights - chivalrous heroes of the stories that drove Don Quixote mad.

-Next you'll stop by Mont Reaga winery in Monreal del Llano.
-During your visit to the site a tour guide will explain the qualities that make La Mancha such a renowned producer, and since proof is in the taste, you'll also be offered samples of their very best wines.
+Afterwards the tour splits into two groups.
+Those who want to do the wine tasting will be taken to Mont Reaga winery in Monreal del Llano.
+Here a tour guide will explain the qualities that make La Mancha such a renowned producer, and since proof is in the taste, you'll also be offered samples of their very best wines.
+The rest of the group will visit the Colegiata de San Bartolomé, which houses the oldest wooden choir stalls in Spain.

 Mid-way you'll be treated to lunch at a traditional inn (mesón) in Mota del Cuervo.
 Fed and refreshed, it's onto the nearby windmills, which Don Quixote battled after mistaking them for giants.
 If the wind is strong enough you'll be invited inside to see how flour was milled centuries ago.